Set up Azure Data Explorer in the AppHost

 ```

-### Add Azure Data Explorer database
+## Add an Azure Data Explorer cluster resource

 ```csharp title="C# — AppHost.cs"